• Skip to primary navigation

 Can I freeze spicy meatballs in homemade tomato sauce?

 You can freeze these spicy meatballs, either cooked or uncooked.
-Just arrange them, untouching, in a suitable container, and they will keep in the freezer, uncooked for up to 3 months, or cooked for up to 1 month.
+Just arrange them, untouching, in a suitable container, and they can be kept in the freezer, uncooked for up to 3 months, or cooked for up to 1 month.

 I would let these defrost in the fridge, or you can defrost them in the microwave if you are in a hurry.
 Then just cook them according to the recipe.